 Trading or investing in stocks & commodities is a high risk activity.
 Any action you choose to take in the markets is totally your own responsibility.
 You are recommended to make appropriate inquiries and seek appropriate advise before sending money, incurring any expenses, acting on recommendations or entering into any commitment in relation to any reference published here.
 Past performance is not necessarily indicative of future results.

 From pension funds to 401K’s, mutual funds and now ETF’s, the popularity of these well known market investment opportunities has surely peaked the interest of many traders and long term investors for some time now.
 Learning to swim in the sea of ETF’s can be like choosing a toothpaste at your local market.
 They all look good up front, but which one will be the best choice for you?

 As a day trader, my principle is to keep it simple.
 Like wise when it comes to ETF’s, a core portfolio that can cover the simplest of industries and indices can comprise of an investment for the long term investor.
-For some, trading ETF’s for the short term may use my T3 strategy as I use in in day trading to the longer term using the Jason Kelly 3sig which I am a follower of.
+For some, trading ETF’s for the short term may use my T3 strategy as I use in in day trading, Murray Math Levels for the swing or to the longer term using the Jason Kelly 3sig which I am a follower of.

 Futures ETF Portfolio